-We observed a significant decrease in the mean sperm concentration, total sperm count and mean percentage of samples with normal morphology after SARS-CoV-2 infection in the semen samples.
-Male patients attending infertility clinics should be questioned about whether they had SARS-CoV-2 infection and patients should be informed about this topic.
-There is a need for more studies showing the long-term effects of SARS-CoV-2 infection.
+We observed a significant decrease in the mean sperm concentration, total sperm count, and mean percentage of samples with normal morphology after SARS-CoV-2 infection in our cohort.
+There is a need for more studies showing the long-term effects of SARS-CoV-2 infection on semen parameters and fertility.